CowboyPhilip/4119-Computer-Network-2025-Spring/DESIGN.md

 When a fork occurs (two blocks are mined at a similar time):
 1. Each node receives both blocks and maintains awareness of both chains.
 2. Nodes continue adding to the chain they received first.
-3. The longest chain rule determines the canonical chain.
+3. The longest chain by total stake rule determines the canonical chain.
 4. When a chain becomes longer, nodes switch to that chain.

 ## 3. P2P Network Protocol